Speaker of the New Zealand House of Representatives: Election

 The speaker is always a member of Parliament (MP), and is elected to the position by other MPs at the beginning of a parliamentary term, or when a speaker dies, resigns or is removed from the position (via a vote of no confidence) intra-term.
 The election of a speaker is presided over by the clerk of the House.
 It is unusual for an election to be contested, with only six votes since 1854 having more than one candidate.
 The first such contested vote did not occur for 69 years until 1923.
 It took 73 years for the second contested vote for Speaker in 1996.
 If there are two candidates, members vote in the lobbies for their preferred candidate.
 In the case of three or more candidates, a roll-call vote is conducted and the candidate with the fewest votes eliminated, with the process continuing (or reverting to a two-way run-off) until one candidate has a majority.
 Members may vote only if they are present in person: no proxy votes are permitted.

-It is traditional for the newly-elected speaker to pretend he or she did not want to accept the position; the speaker feigns resistance as they are 'dragged' to their chair, in a practice dating from the days when British speakers risked execution if the news they reported to the king was displeasing.
+It is traditional for the newly elected speaker to pretend he or she did not want to accept the position; the speaker feigns resistance as they are 'dragged' to their chair, in a practice dating from the days when British speakers risked execution if the news they reported to the king was displeasing.

 After being elected by the House, the speaker-elect is formally confirmed in office by the governor-general.
 At the start of a term of Parliament, the newly confirmed speaker follows the tradition of claiming the privileges of the House.

 Precedence, salary and privileges

 Each day, prior to the sitting of the House of Representatives, the speaker and other officials travel in procession from the speaker's personal apartments to the debating chamber.
 The procession includes the doorkeeper, the serjeant-at-arms, the speaker and the speaker's assistant.
-When the speaker reaches the chamber, the serjeant-at-arms announces the Speaker's arrival and places the Mace on the Table of the House.
+When the speaker reaches the chamber, the serjeant-at-arms announces their arrival and places the mace on the Table of the House.

-As of 2020, the annual salary is NZ$268,500.
+As of 2020, the annual salary is NZ$296,007.

 The office is third most important constitutionally, after the governor-general and the prime minister.
 (See New Zealand order of precedence.)